 The present study, which is focused on promoting R&D expenditures, revealed that there are long-term structural correlations between variables under structural breaks.
 The primary finding of long-term coefficient estimates is that technological innovation increases income inequality.
 The findings confirm the validity of the FKC (Financial Kuznets Curve) for the Turkish economy in the long term.
 In addition, the findings indicate that economic growth can reduce long-term income inequality.
 Causality analysis shows a twofold causality between financial development and income inequality in the long run.
-It also demonstrates that technological innovation and income inequality are mutually causative in the long run.
-Furthermore, long-term causality works from economic growth to income inequality (Cetin et al., 2021).
+It also demonstrates that technological innovation and income inequality works from economic growth to income inequality (Çetin et al., 2021).